kritanjalijain/ML_from_Scratch/Log.md

   * A way for approximately monitoring how the stochastic gradient descent is doing in terms for optimizing the cost function and its convergence behaviour
   * Mini batch gradient descent on larger datasets
   * Map reduce and data parallelism
+  * Introduction to online learning algorithms for continuous stream of data

 **Thoughts** :